 \section{Introduction}

-Joins are an essential building block of queries in relational and graph databases, and are notoriously critical for performance since they can produce huge intermediate or final results.
-Enumeration~\cite{bagan07constenum,Berkholz20tutorial,carmeli21ucqs,DBLP:journals/sigmod/Segoufin15} is an important query-answering paradigm in those cases, returning a stream of answers as fast as possible even if the full output is too big to compute.
-Among other key problems that are at the forefront of recent research~\cite{tziavelis22tutorial}, such as worst-case optimal joins~\cite{ngo2018worst}, (hyper)tree decompositions~\cite{GottlobGLS:2016}, and factorized representations~\cite{olteanu16record}, \emph{ranked enumeration} has been identified as an important open problem \cite{dagstuhl19enumeration}: enumerate answers in an order determined by a given ranking function.
-Thus, the top-ranked answers have to be returned first, followed by lower-ranked ones in quick succession.
+Joins are an essential building block of queries in relational and graph databases.
+They are notoriously critical for performance, as they can produce huge intermediate or final results.
+Enumeration~\cite{bagan07constenum,carmeli21ucqs,DBLP:journals/sigmod/Segoufin15} is a query-answering paradigm that circumvents this by returning the answers as a stream as quickly as possible, even if the full output is too large to compute.
+Among other key problems at the forefront of recent research~\cite{tziavelis22tutorial}, such as worst-case optimal joins~\cite{ngo2018worst}, (hyper)tree decompositions~\cite{GottlobGLS:2016}, and factorized representations~\cite{olteanu16record}, \emph{ranked enumeration} has been identified as an important open problem \cite{dagstuhl19enumeration}: enumerate answers in an order determined by a given ranking function.
+This augments the enumeration paradigm by imposing an order on the output; the top-ranked answers are returned first, followed by lower-ranked ones in quick succession.

-Ranked enumeration shares a similar motivation with top-$k$ query evaluation~\cite{ilyas08survey}, however top-$k$ suffers from two limitations: An evident one is that the value of returned answers $k$ needs to be provided in advance, which may be challenging.
-A ranked enumeration---or ``\emph{any-$k$}''---algorithm needs to perform well for all possible values of $k$.
-Any-$k$ algorithms can conceptually be seen as a fusion of top-$k$~\cite{ilyas08survey} and anytime algorithms \cite{Zaimag96} that gradually improve their result over time.
-Secondly and more importantly, algorithms for top-$k$ joins, including the famous Threshold Algorithm~\cite{fagin03}, were developed for a {middleware-centric} cost model that only accounts for accesses to external data sources, and not for the cost of potentially huge intermediate results~\cite{tziavelis20tutorial}.
-In contrast, our goals are strict guarantees for the time and memory for every $k^\textrm{th}$ ranked answer in the standard RAM-model of computation.
+Ranked enumeration shares a similar motivation with top-$k$ queries~\cite{ilyas08survey}, yet has two crucial differences: (1) For top-$k$, the number of desired answers, $k$, is provided in advance.
+In contrast, a ranked enumeration (or ``\emph{any-$k$}'') algorithm needs to perform well for all possible values of $k$.
+Any-$k$ algorithms can conceptually be seen as a fusion of top-$k$~\cite{ilyas08survey} and anytime algorithms \cite{Zaimag96} that gradually improve their results over time.
+(2) Algorithms for top-$k$ joins, including the celebrated Threshold Algorithm~\cite{fagin03}, were developed for a ``middleware'' cost model that accounts only for accesses to external data sources, but not for memory accesses and intermediate-result size~\cite{tziavelis20tutorial}.
+Our goal are strong guarantees for time and space complexity in the RAM model of computation, for every value $k$.
 We refer to those as $\TT(k)$ (i.e., Time-To-$k$) and $\MEM(k)$ respectively.

-\begin{example}[4-path query] Let $R_1(A, B, W_1)$, $R_2(B, C, W_2)$, $R_3(C, D, W_3)$, and $R_4(D, E, W_4)$ be relations where the last column indicates the weight of a tuple.
-The following query joins the relations and orders the answers by the sum of weights.
+\begin{example}[4-path query] Let $R(A, B, W_1)$, $S(B, C, W_2)$, $T(C, D, W_3)$, and $U(D, E, W_4)$ be relations where the last column stores tuple weights.
+The following query joins the relations and orders the answers by ascending sums of weights.